bmarroc/reinforcement-learning/README.md

 This repository contains Jupyter notebooks implementing Reinforcement Learning algorithms to solve different problems.

-The notebooks use Tensorflow 2.1. and Numpy 3.6.9.
+The notebooks use Numpy 1.21.6 and Tensorflow 2.8.0.

 ### Table of contents